mahmudmardini/mahmudmardini/README.md

 **Me, in a nutshell:**

-- 📍 Bartin, Turkey
+- 📍 Trabzon, Turkey
-- 💼 Software Developer
+- 💼 Software Engineer
 - 👨‍💻 A developer who loves to learn and create new things.
 Keeping the good mood and the good code!
 - <a href="https://mahmudmardini.bartinrehberi.info/" target="_blank">🌐My Portfolio</a>